Anatomy of a Theme

 {{ 'default.css' | asset_url | stylesheet_tag: 'screen' }}

-Which would produce a custom link
+Which would produce a custom link tag like:

 <link href="/asset/default-c6324.css" media="screen" rel="stylesheet" type="text/css"/>